AI-READI/pyfairdatatools/README.md

 ## Description

-fairdatatools is a Python package for working with FAIR data.
+pyfairdatatools is a Python package for working with FAIR data.
 A collection of helpful functions for extracting, transforming raw data, generating relevant metadata files and validating the data and metadata files against the FAIR data principles.

 ## Getting started